mohit2978/AWS-notes/037 rds/0000notes.md

 We can also enable Multi AZ for read replicas!!

-You can reserve DB instances!!
+You can reserve DB instances for 1 or 3 years!!

+Multi AZ doubles the bill!! so select it after thinking a lot!!

 ## RDS features